THE METALLICITY DISTRIBUTION FUNCTION AND CHEMICAL EVOLUTION

 that are created using a primary nuclide formed in an earlier stellar generation.)

-The figure above shows that there is a sudden change in the [O/Fe]
+The figures above shows that there is a sudden change in the [alpha/Fe]

 ratios of Milky Way stars around [Fe/H] ~ -1.